Do you need a lot of money to start investing?

 Where this idea comes from

 In most Mauritian households, investing is rarely discussed openly.
-Education is presented as the safest type of investment, and anything else is often seen as risky, unnecessary, or even irresponsible.
+Traditional education is usually seen as the safest investment, and anything beyond that often gets labeled as risky, unnecessary, or even irresponsible.

 Older generations were taught to: